zuozhenggh/learning-library/security-library/database/advanced/key-vault/key-vault-v1.md

    ![](./images/okv-003.png " ")

-5. You will use the `OKVdeploy.tar` file to deploy the utiliy to automate the processes
+5. You will use the utility we have created, `OKVdeploy.tar`, to automate this process

     - Open a SSH session on your DBSec-Lab VM as Oracle User